-In one day, thanks to borrowing a friend’s air nailer, Scott has managed to nail shoe moulding around most of the downstairs flooring.
+In one day, thanks to borrowing a friend’s air nailer, Scott has managed to nail shoe molding around most of the downstairs flooring.

 Much of it was in long strips.
 Look at him go :)